-We intend to advance our position as the leading producer and marketer of low-carbon renewable fuels in the Western United States, in part by expanding production at our Madera, California facility to its full production capacity, expanding our relationships with customers and third-party ethanol producers to market higher volumes of ethanol and by expanding the market for ethanol by continuing to work with state governments to encourage the adoption of policies and standards that promote ethanol as a fuel additive and transportation fuel.
-Further, we may seek to provide management services for other third-party ethanol production facilities in the Western United States.
+We intend to advance our position as the leading producer and marketer of low-carbon renewable fuels in the Western United States, in part by expanding our relationships with customers and third-party ethanol producers to market higher volumes of ethanol and by expanding the market for ethanol by continuing to work with state governments to encourage the adoption of policies and standards that promote ethanol as a transportation fuel and fuel additive.

-Recent Developments and Outlook
+Current Initiatives and Outlook

-Our ownership interest in the Pacific Ethanol Plants is now at 91%.
-Although current production margins have contracted since their peak near the end of the first quarter, the Pacific Ethanol Plants are currently operating profitably and contributing positively to our overall financial position.
-We expect a balanced supply and demand for ethanol over the coming months, in part due to the continued rebuilding of inventories and stronger demand for exports from the United States, and ethanol blend rates at least at current levels through the balance of 2014.
-We also expect our co-product returns as a percentage of our cost of corn to continue around current levels during the coming months.
+Current production margins remain strong but have contracted since their peak near the end of the first quarter.
+The Pacific Ethanol Plants continue to operate profitably and contribute positively to our overall financial position.
+We expect a balanced supply and demand for ethanol supportive of strong ethanol margins over the coming months and into 2015, in part due to stronger demand for exports from the United States, and ethanol blend rates at least at current levels through the balance of 2014.
+Due to recent declines in WDG prices and the cost of corn, we expect our co-product returns as a percentage of our cost of corn to decline from current levels during the coming months.

 Ethanol prices in the Western United States have typically been \$0.20 per gallon higher than in the Midwest due to the freight costs of delivering ethanol from Midwest production facilities.
-From October 2013 through April 2014, however, ethanol prices in the Western United States have averaged \$0.40 per gallon higher than ethanol prices in the Midwest due to rail logistics challenges and weather conditions which constrained the flow of ethanol and co-products from the Midwest to the markets in which we operate.
+From October 2013 through April 2014, however, ethanol prices in the Western United States have averaged \$0.40 per gallon higher than ethanol prices in the Midwest due to rail logistics challenges and weather conditions during the winter which constrained the flow of ethanol and co-products from the Midwest to the markets in which we operate.
+These premiums have normalized somewhat in the second quarter and through the filing of this report.

 From 2010 through 2013, we issued in various financing transactions warrants to purchase shares of our common stock.
 The warrants were initially recorded at their fair values, which are adjusted quarterly, generally resulting in non-cash expenses or income if the market price of our common stock increases or decreases, respectively, during the period.
-Due to the substantial increase in the market price of our common stock in the first quarter of 2014 and because the exercise prices of these warrants were, as of March 31, 2014, well below the market price of our common stock, the fair values of the warrants and the related non-cash expenses were significantly higher in the first quarter of 2014 than in prior quarterly periods, which resulted in an unusually large non-cash expense for the quarter.
+Due to the substantial increase in the market price of our common stock in the first quarter of 2014 and because the exercise prices of these warrants were, as of March 31, 2014 and June 30, 2014, well below the market price of our common stock, the fair values of the warrants and the related non-cash expenses were significantly higher in the first quarter and first six months of 2014 than in the comparable prior periods in 2013, which resulted in unusually large non-cash expenses for those periods.
 These fair value adjustments will continue in future periods until all of our warrants are exercised or expire.
 These adjustments will generally reduce our net income or increase our net loss if the market price of our common stock increases on a quarter over quarter basis.
 Conversely, the adjustments will generally increase our net income or reduce our net loss if the market price of our common stock declines on a quarter over quarter basis.
+Since June 30, 2014, we have processed warrant exercises for approximately 2.7 million shares of our common stock.
+We expect that these warrant exercises will reduce our GAAP earnings volatility in future quarters as the amount of warrants marked to fair value has declined significantly.